NSR123456/EcoSense-AI/README.md

 ## 1. Project Description

-**EcoSense LG** is an AI-powered, privacy-first energy management and decision-support cockpit designed for building owners, facility managers, and energy operators.
+**EcoSense-AI** is an AI-powered, privacy-first energy management and decision-support cockpit designed for building owners, facility managers, and energy operators.
 It transforms raw building consumption data into real-time operational insights, anomaly alerts, and actionable recommendations.

 ### The Problem
 Traditional Building Energy Management Systems (BEMS) rely on static spreadsheets or rigid rule-based alerts that generate excessive false alarms or fail to provide actionable context when energy anomalies occur.